 Paul is well known in the medical legal community.
-He is consistently recommended in The Canadian Legal Lexpert® Directory as a leader in medical malpractice cases, and was selected for inclusion in the 2007 (inaugural) and the 2008 through 2015 editions of The Best Lawyers in Canada.
+He is consistently recommended in The Canadian Legal Lexpert® Directory and has been selected for inclusion in the 2007 (inaugural) and the 2008 through 2016 editions of The Best Lawyers in Canada as a leader in medical malpractice litigation, and in 2016 for personal injury litigation.
 He brings to his practice a unique background of 17 years as medical malpractice defence counsel.
 He has an impressive reputation for understanding the technically intricate medical and legal issues of complex malpractice actions.
 After carefully listening to the patient and his/her family, reviewing the medical information, and evaluating the medical and legal issues, Paul will assess, explain and run the case with a view to maximizing the recovery and minimizing the financial risk to the patient and his/her family.

 Paul has been lead counsel in hundreds of medical malpractice claims, many of which have involved claims of over $3 million.
 He has litigated a number of high profile and legal precedent setting cases, and has appeared as lead counsel before every court level in B.C. and in the Supreme Court of Canada.